isiddharthsingh/One-Click-Deploy/README.md

 6. **Deployer** - Provisions infrastructure and deploys applications
 7. **Verifier** - Checks health and provides deployment status

+Builder behavior:
+- If the repository contains a `Dockerfile`, the system builds the image directly from it and continues to deployment.
+- If no `Dockerfile` exists, the system generates an opinionated `Dockerfile` tailored to the detected framework (e.g., Flask/Gunicorn, Node/Express), infers ports and start commands, builds the image, and proceeds to deployment.

 ## Supported Frameworks

 ### Python